How about a delicious, refreshing drink that’s actually good for you?

 Remove from the heat, squeeze out those lemon skins (I use tongs) and throw in some ice cubes to cool the solution down.

-Add the sugar solution and the lemons juice to your container and add more water to almost make 4 quarts.
+Add the sugar solution and the lemon juice to your container and add more water to almost make 4 quarts.
 Now you have lemonade.
 But how do you make it pink?

 What works best for me is a bit of cranberry juice cocktail, about 1/3 cup.
 I have also used pomegranate juice and cherry juice; the fun here is that you can experiment!